phobos/phobos/README.md

 Simplifying Kafka for Ruby apps!

 Phobos is a micro framework and library for applications dealing with [Apache Kafka](http://kafka.apache.org/).

-- It wraps common behaviors needed by consumers and producers in an easy and convenient API.
+- It wraps common behaviors needed by consumers and producers in an easy and convenient API
-- It uses [ruby-kafka](https://github.com/zendesk/ruby-kafka) as it's Kafka client and core component.
+- It uses [ruby-kafka](https://github.com/zendesk/ruby-kafka) as it's Kafka client and core component
-- It provides a CLI for starting and stopping the Kafka backend, using official docker images for Kafka and Zookeeper
+- It provides a CLI for starting and stopping a standalone application ready to be used for production purposes

 Why Phobos?
 Why not `ruby-kafka` directly?
 Well, `ruby-kafka` is just a client.
 You still need to write a lot of code to manage proper consuming and producing of messages.
 You need to do proper error handling, retrying, backing off and maybe logging/instrumenting the message management process.
 You also need to worry about setting up a platform independent test environment that works on CI as well as any local machine, and even on your deployment pipeline.
+Finally, you also need to consider how to deploy your app and how to start it.

 ## Table of Contents